“Appoint judges and police in all of your cities...” (Deut. 16:18)

 “However, there is a difference between the two,” the rabbi observed.
 “The commissioner always confers first with his legal advisor, so his assistance is often delayed.
 Officer Tidhar, on the other hand, is diligent and energetic.
 He does whatever he promises, quickly overcoming all obstacles.”

-David Tidhar admitted, “The British officers thought that they were my commanding officers.
+David Tidhar acknowledged, “The British officers thought that they were my commanding officers.
 But my true commanding officer was Rav Kook.
-For me, any request of the rabbi was an order, which I tried to discharge to the best of my ability.
+For me, any request of the rabbi was an order, which I tried to carry out to the best of my ability.
 I considered it a great privilege to fulfill the Chief Rabbi’s wishes.”

 (Stories from the Land of Israel.
 Adapted from Hayei HaRe’iyah, pp. 303-304; Malachim Kivnei Adam, p.
 151)